fogbender/b2b-saaskit/src/content/setup/stripe.md

 1. Restart `doppler run yarn dev` to move to the next section of the tutorial

-At this point, you should be able purchase a (test) subscription on http://localhost:3000/app/settings
+At this point, you should be able purchase a (test) subscription on http://localhost:3000/app/settings.
+For test card numbers, see <a href="https://stripe.com/docs/testing">https://stripe.com/docs/testing</a>.